JackTschetter/ImageViewer/README.md

 ### Executing the Attack

 This "attack" rests on the insecure use of the envirnoment variable BC_BGCOLOR above.
+To understand the attack let us first consider the intended functionality of the program.

 ## Contact